 For me, a nonbinary Harry Potter fan who spent more than two decades loving Harry Potter, recounting all of this is deeply hurtful, even traumatic.
 Every new reminder that J.K.
 Rowling harbors such hateful views toward trans men and women — one of the most vulnerable and endangered marginalized communities — hits me like a slap.
 It’s a painful betrayal from a creator I loved and trusted; for me, the past year has been, to some extent, a grieving process, about letting go and moving on.

-On some level, I can’t help but feel a wistful curiosity about a new Harry Potter series, because I still love the Harry Potter characters and universe.
-Before the events of 2020, I would have been thrilled by the idea of a Harry Potter series on HBO that could explore more of the complexities and layers of the Wizarding World.
+On some level, I can’t help but feel a wistful curiosity about the new game because I still love the Harry Potter characters and universe.
+Before the events of 2020, I would have been thrilled by the idea of a Harry Potter TV show or an immersive Hogwarts RPG that could explore more of the complexities and layers of the Wizarding World.

-So it’s devastating to also feel that the only appropriate response to the idea of such a series is outright rejection of the entire concept.
+So it’s devastating to also feel that the only appropriate response to the idea of these works is outright rejection of their entire concepts.

 Will it ever be okay to make new Harry Potter stories?
 Probably not.